On this page

 The following two examples are illustrative of situations in which a pharmacist may find themselves supporting a traveller's pre-travel healthcare needs.

-• Travellers may visit a pharmacist to ask advice about travel vaccinations or over the counter medications for travel-related illness (such as diarrhoea, constipation, allergies, colds and flu or seasickness).
-This presents an opportunity for the pharmacist to offer travel vaccinations, within the permitted scope, if indicated by the travel destination of the traveller's itinerary.
-In this context general travel advice relating to food and water precautions, mosquito bite avoidance, avoiding animal bites, making sure medication supplies are adequate and can be safely transported and referral to appropriate websites such as the Smart Traveller and NSW Health (see Section 5) can be provided.
+• Travellers may visit a pharmacy to ask advice about travel vaccinations or over the counter medications for travel-related illness (such as diarrhoea, constipation, allergies, colds and flu or seasickness).
+This presents an opportunity for the pharmacist immuniser to offer travel vaccinations, within the permitted scope, if indicated by the travel destination of the traveller's itinerary.
+In this context general travel advice relating to food and water precautions, mosquito bite avoidance, avoiding animal bites, making sure medication supplies are adequate and can be safely transported and referral to appropriate websites such as the Smart Traveller and NSW Health can be provided.
 Referral to a GP is required if further travel health vaccination, travel related medication or advice including such issues as altitude sickness, sexual health or chronic illness management is required.

-Knowing when to refer to a general practitioner
+Knowing when to refer to a GP

-In any scenario in which a pharmacist supports a traveller's pre-travel healthcare needs, it is important that an appropriate standard of care is provided to the traveller.
-Importantly, a pharmacist needs to recognise the limit of their capability and refer travellers to a GP or travel medicine practitioner where they identify that a more comprehensive travel health consultation is needed.
+In any scenario in which a pharmacist immuniser supports a traveller's pre-travel healthcare needs, it is important that an appropriate standard of care is provided to the traveller.
+Importantly, a pharmacist immuniser needs to recognise the limit of their capability and refer travellers to a GP or travel medicine practitioner where they identify that a more comprehensive travel health consultation is needed.

-Providing vaccinations to consumers
+Providing vaccinations to travellers

 1. Firstly, determine which, if any, vaccines are required to cross international borders under International Health Regulations or as specific country requirements.
 For example, yellow fever or polio, or meningococcal ACWY for Hajj/Umrah pilgrimages.
 See the WHO International Travel and Health website for detailed information about requirements for travel.

 3. Certain childhood vaccines such as measles can be given earlier than normally scheduled with appropriate catch up.
 This discussion should take place with a GP.
-See the Australian Immunisation Handbook for information about this and ensure the consumer is aware of any implications to the childhood immunisation schedule.
+See the Australian Immunisation Handbook for information about this and ensure the traveller is aware of any implications to the childhood immunisation schedule.

 4. Then determine which vaccinations should be recommended based on a detailed consideration of the itinerary.
 If necessary, use accelerated vaccine regimes to provide the best possible protection during the trip.